matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-24-20 - Today the group worked together to fix the problem of our screen not scrolling, mostly nick i will admit.

 1-27-20 - We reviewed our progress and worked on our staff and acveivements page.

+1-28-20 - today we improved the contactand schedual page and organized the cod.